-Storage Unit
+Energy Storage Unit

 - 1. Place a rechargeable battery in a single or double batter clip inside the storage unit. - 2.
 Measure the voltage of the battery using a multimeter. - 3.
 If you want the system to hold its charge for a longer time include a diode in series in the circuit.
-Face the arrow of the diode towards the positive lead of the battery.
-This allows electricity to flow from the cell when the cell voltage is higher than the battery, but no current will flow through the solar panel when the batter has a higher voltage than the cell, (at night) - 4.
-Connect the lead from the storage to copper tape placed on the outside of the storage unit. - 5.
-Connect the storage unit to one of more solar cells.
-Measure
+Face the arrow of the diode towards the positive lead of the battery, or end with the stripe towards the negative end.
+This allows electricity to flow from the solar cell when the cell voltage is higher than the battery, but no current will flow through the solar panel when the battery has a higher voltage than the cell, (at night)

+- 4. Connect the lead from the storage to copper tape placed on the outside of the storage unit. - 5.
+Connect the storage unit to one or more solar cells.
+Measure the voltage before and after charging.